step-by-step-tutorial/python-tutorial/spark_tutorial/README.md

 ### Lazy Evaluation

-Spark employs lazy evaluation to optimize the execution of data processing tasks.
+Spark uses lazy evaluation to optimize the execution of data processing tasks.
 Computations on RDDs are only executed when an action that requires an output is performed.
 This approach reduces computational overhead by executing multiple operations in a single pass over the data, thus improving performance.